kekedezha/kekedezha/README.md

 - Checkout out my [portfolio](https://christiandezha-portfolio.netlify.app/) to learn more about me!
 - 👀 My previous profession was as a Controls Engineer for a company based in Holly Springs, NC.
-- 🏃🏽‍♂️🏋🏽‍♂️🍕 I also enjoy my time off-screen and spend time trail running and doing functional fitness!
-You can also catch me munching and exploring new eats!!
+- I also enjoy my time off-screen and spend time trail running 🏃🏽‍♂️ and doing functional fitness 🏋🏽‍♂️!
+You can also catch me munching 🍕 and exploring new eats !!
 - 🌱 I’m currently learning Full-Stack development!
 - 💞️ I’m looking to collaborate on anything and everything!